ikhsangama/brickbetest/README.md

 - ![img.png](img.png)

 #### 2. Data Validation
-- The system should validate any user-entered data to ensure it's correctness and completeness before storing it in the database.
+- The system should validate any user-entered data to ensure its correctness and completeness before storing it in the database.
-- As a system, I validate user input data in multiple layer and also in OpenAPI specification
+- As a system, I validate user input data in multiple layer and also in OpenAPI specification.

 ### Integration Flow
 #### 1. Account Validation